segmentio/segment-docs/src/connections/functions/usage.md

 Another way to provide a rough estimate is to use an expected Source Function time of 100ms per invocation, and expected Destination Function time at 200ms per invocation:

-- A Source Function receiving 1M requests and taking an average of 100 milliseconds will use 27.8 hours of execution time: `1,000,000 events * 100ms = 100,000,000ms = 28 hours`
+- A source function receiving 1M requests and taking an average of 100 milliseconds will use 27.8 hours of execution time: `1,000,000 events * 100ms = 100,000,000ms = 28 hours`
 - A Destination Function receiving 1B requests and taking an average of 200 milliseconds will use 55,556 hours: `1,000,000,000 * 200ms = 200,000,000,000ms = 55,556 hours`

 > note ""